plclub/plclub-web/README.md

 Because the site is deployed as static files, building is a 2-step process.
 First we build the executable (simply called `site`) and then we run `site` to build the website from the source files.

+First set up a `stack.yaml` file for `stack`.
+We have one that you can copy:

+	cp stack-default.yaml stack.yaml

-The compiler _should_ be able to build with just
+The compiler _should_ then be able to build with just

 	stack build